Homebrew/gsoc/README.md

 Expected outcome: A refactoring of Homebrew's Linux-specific `keg` and `keg_relocate` interfaces to use `rbelftools` and `patchelf.rb` instead of shelling out to the GNU utilities.

 ----
+### Automated Performance tests for brew
+#### Skills Required: Ruby, Homebrew usage, Performance Testing, Tracing tools.
+#### Mentor: @zachauten
+#### Difficulty: Medium

+Write a suite of automated performance tests that can run against brew’s code base to generate benchmarks, and identify performance bottlenecks.
+These tests could also be added to brew’s CI using Github Actions, o detect regressions in performance when new code is committed.

+Expected outcome: A suite of performance tests for brew.

+____

 ### Other Ideas
 You can also get inspiration from [open `help wanted` issues on Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and [open `help wanted` issues on Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Please discuss any of these with us before submission to maximise your chances of being accepted.